Written by MasterHealth Staff

-For smoothies, it’s better to freeze avocados!
+We love to freeze avocados for smoothies!
 It helps preserve most nutrients and helps reduce food waste since avocados ripen so fast.

 You can either buy frozen avocados from the grocery store or make frozen avocado chunks yourself.
 Simply peel and cut the avocado into chunks.
 Then freeze.
 Consider separating your frozen avocado into servings/portions if you’re particular about consistency.

 After freezing, they can become mushy when thawed, but if you blend them into your smoothie right away you’ll have nothing to worry about.
-When you’re ready to use them, just throw them in a smoothie, and enjoy their smoothie-enhancing benefits – creamier, thicker, and colder.
+Simply enjoy their smoothie-enhancing benefits – creamier, thicker, and colder.

 Sometimes avocados ripen too fast, which makes them look brown and sometimes unappetizing.
 It’s a chemical reaction where compounds in the flesh react to the oxygen to produce brown pigments called melanin, with the help of enzymes.
 They also bruise easily, meaning if they’re handled too roughly, they’ll also turn brown in some spots, but either way, they’re still safe to eat.